 When evaluating whether to initiate a rollover always be sure to (1) ask about possible surrender charges that may be imposed by your employer plan, or new surrender charges that your IRA may impose, (2) compare investment fees and expenses charged by your IRA (and investment funds) with those charged by your employer plan (if any), and (3) understand any accumulated rights or guarantees that you may be giving up by transferring funds out of your employer plan.

 What about outstanding plan loans?

 In general, if you have an outstanding plan loan, you'll need to pay it back, or the outstanding balance will be taxed as if it had been distributed to you in cash.
 If you can't pay the loan back before you leave, you'll still have 60 days to roll over the amount that's been treated as a distribution to your IRA.
 Of course, you'll need to come up with the dollars from other sources.

 In some cases, you have no choice — you need to use the funds.
 If so, try to minimize the tax impact.
 For example, if you have nontaxable after-tax contributions in your account, keep in mind that you can roll over just the taxable portion of your distribution and keep the nontaxable portion for yourself.

-1If you reached age 72 in the 2022 calendar year, you will need to take an RMD by April 1, 2023.
+1If you reached age 73 in the 2023 calendar year, you will need to take an RMD by April 1, 2024.
 Subsequent RMDs are due on December 31st annually thereafter.
-The age to start taking RMDs increases to age 73 in 2023.